mwmlln/shinju_select/README.md

   The entry of the data is validated in order for the payment to proceed to stripe payment system.
   Shoppers can then press the payment button to make payment for the items chosen.

-  4. On successful payment, shoppers are redirected to the page with thank you message and order detail.
+  4. On successful payment, shoppers are redirected to the page with a thank you message and order detail.

   5. If user has registered and logged in, they can access to their profile page where they can update their delivery information and review their past purchases.
 The link provided in this page can open order detail page to review their order history in detail.

   6. Order detail history has the details of the order including the product purchased.
-Here user can open create review page to share their opinion about the product.
+Here, users can open and create a review page to share their opinion about the product.

   7. Review page, all site visitors can read the reviews to learn more about the product.
-This page should help potential customer make their decision to purchase the products.
+This page should help potential customers make their decision to purchase the products.

   5. (SuperUsers) Product management page can help admin user to create new products.
   6. (SuperUsers) Manage users - Django admin pages have been customised to easier product and user managements.